eldridgejm/dsctex/docs/dscproblemset.md

 This will make areas for student name, signature, students sat next to, etc. if the exam is versioned, the version will appear, as will a place to write the exam version of the students seated on the left and right

+If the `\version` macro is not defined, the exam version will not appear on the front page.

 #### Name Areas